ZACKHADD/Data_Codes_Steps/Overview Subjects/Fabric/DP-600 Questions.md

 - external tables created using spark are not visible when using SQL endpoint.
 - to make the data available in the Chart view in a notebook we use display() function.
 - XMLA is set to Read-Only first, you must go to the capacity settings to enable read-write.
+- Incremental refresh looks for the following two parameters that are reserved keywords and case sensitive: RangeStart and RangeEnd.
+- Disabling Publish to web disables the ability to publish any unsecured (no login required) reports to any embedded location.
+Disabling XMLA Endpoints ensures that semantic models can be connected to, but not edited directly in, workspaces.
+- placing semantic models and reports in separate workspaces ensures that the data governance recommended practices are in place.
+- Remove dupplicates with sorting desc keeps the latest records.
+- The method to add new columns to a DataFrame is withColumn.
+- expand columns step ensures that query folding is maintained for performance.
+- It is considered best practice to create a staging first dataflow that ingests the raw data first, and then a second dataflow to transform the data, commonly applied when there are performance or timeout issues for a query.
+- df_customers[df_customers.isnull().any(axis=1).
+- Dense_rank returns no gaps.
 -